Domain Track Title: Genetic Engineering and Genomics

 Theory:

-Genome sequencing projects: Human Genome Project, Genome sequencing projects for microbes, Genome sequencing projects for plants and animals, Accessing and retrieving genome project information from the web
+Genome Mapping and Sequencing: Genetic and physical mapping, Markers for genetic mapping, Human Genome Project, Genome sequencing projects for microbes, Genome sequencing projects for plants and animals, Accessing and retrieving genome project information from the web.
+Genome sequencing: assembly, alignment and annotation.
+DNA sequencing strategies, Next generation sequencing strategies.

-Practice in Project mode: Demonstration of 2D-PAGE gel, Demonstration of web tools for genome analysis.
+Practice in Project mode: Demonstration of web tools for genome analysis.
 Effect of abiotic stress on field crops (Phenotyping), Effect of growth regulators on field crops (Phenotyping), Salinity/Cold/High Temperature stress tolerance genes and their responsiveness (Genotyping), Molecular markers (RAPD, SSR, AFLP etc) and their analysis.

 Suggested Readings: